pingidentity/pingone-sample-custom-signon/react/README.md

 # Introduction

 This sample demonstrates how to initiate login actions that specify the operations required to authorize with a username and password.
 It uses PingOne flow orchestration service to authorize the application or user that initiated the authentication request.
 This service is responsible for initiating the authentication session and making calls to specific actions required by the authentication workflow.

 Flow endpoint operations are used only to implement custom authentication UIs.
 OIDC/OAuth 2 requests initiate the flow and redirect the browser to the custom authentication UI (which is configured in the application through the application’s `loginPageUrl` property.)

+To summarize, this sample code contains an example of:
+- new user registration
+- user login
+- user login with external social login providers
+- forget password flow
+- update password

 ## Application Type
 PingOne supports several application types, but for this sample better to choose **Single page** (runs on the client side after it loads, so it can't keep a client secret) or **[Native](https://tools.ietf.org/html/rfc8252)** ( typically intended for mobile devices) application type with : auth code,  implicit or refresh token grant types.